RouteNet-Gauss: Hardware-Enhanced Network Modeling with Machine Learning: Discussion and limitations

 One way RouteNet-G differs from its predecessors, like RouteNet-Fermi, is how it encodes traffic information.
 Unlike them, RouteNet-G neither makes assumptions about the flow's traffic distribution nor uses parameters of such distributions as part of its input.
 Instead, RouteNet-G describes flows utilizing the evolution of the traffic bandwidth and packet rate over the scenario duration.

 This allows RouteNet-G to learn realistic non-parametric traffic flows, such as the RWPT dataset (Section~\ref{subsec:eval_accuracy}).
 However, unlike the features used to characterize link capacity, these are scale-dependent.
 Consequently, the model performs well with traffic distributions similar to those seen during training but may struggle if drastically different.
+This highlights the importance of having a well-sampled dataset to train the model, including scenarios with high and low loads.
 Addressing this limitation would require replacing scale-dependent features with invariant alternatives in future work.